ZyreApps/hydra/README.txt

 A Hydra node can store posts and content in any format.
 That is, the protocol makes no assumptions about the storage model.

 ## The Hydra Protocol

+This section describes the Hydra Protocol, which governs how two nodes exchange state.

 The Hydra protocol is optimized for WiFi connections and prioritizes bandwidth and reliability over latency.
 So it is chatty, and does not try to push data opportunistically towards peers.